-This book is full of practical advice and show you how little hinges swing big doors as we always say.
+This book is full of practical advice and shows you how “little hinges swing big doors” as we always say.
 It makes buying a home feel attainable, no matter your income.

 When redlining was finally ended in the late 1960s and early 1970s with the passing of the Housing and Urban Development Act of 1968, the intention was to require mortgage lenders and the real estate industry to treat Black homebuyers equally.

 By the end of the 1970s, what happened instead was that the nation’s first programs to encourage Black homeownership ended with tens of thousands of foreclosures in Black communities across the country.